ericsogor/ericsogor/ReadMe.md

 # 💫 About Me:
-📊 C++, Python, Pandas, & ML : Computer Science Student <br>-I'm currently working on: Learning how to clean, transform, and analyze datasets using Pandas and NumPy , I also have a good grasp on the essentials of C++.<br><br>-I'm currently learning: The fundamentals of the Python data science stack, with a focus on Pandas and data visualization. <br><br>-Ask me about: Why I find data analysis fascinating, or my favorite dataset I've explored so far.
+📊 C++, Python, Pandas, ML & HTML5 WITH CSS : Computer Science Student <br>-I'm currently working on: Learning how to clean, transform, and analyze datasets using Pandas and NumPy , I also have a good grasp on the essentials of C++.<br><br>-I'm currently learning: The fundamentals of the Python data science stack, with a focus on Pandas and data visualization. <br><br>-Ask me about why I find data analysis fascinating, my favorite dataset I've explored so far, or why websites intrigue me.

 # 💻 Tech Stack: